Infernal-Insights/Hashmancer/README.md

 - `jobs` – normal queue for hashcat-based workers
 - `darkling-jobs` – mask tasks for workers running the `darkling` engine
+- Benchmark results are posted via `/submit_benchmark` so batch sizes scale with GPU speed

 Dictionary or hybrid batches are duplicated for `darkling-jobs` as simple mask attacks so low-bandwidth nodes can contribute work.